Oblique-Industry/Oblique-Easel/README.md

 # Oblique Easel
- Code, Electronics, and Industrial Design for the Oblique Easel Artmaschine Cyberdeck (test)
+ Code, Electronics, and Industrial Design for the Oblique Easel Artmaschine Cyberdeck